bkiggen/top-100/README.md

   cat spec/test_texts/moby-dick.txt | rake run
 ```

-For the ease of experimenting, I've also added a couple of rake commands with .txt files included.
+For the ease of experimenting, I've also added a few rake commands with .txt files included.
 Try:

 ```sh
   rake moby